apoapse1/Librum-for-Skyrim-VR/README.md

 4. **Hunterborn**.
 Start the mod, and disable the Hunterborn config power in the _Enable_ tab.
 5. **Lock Overhaul.** Activate the mod.
 6. **PSDI Menu.** Activate the mod.
+7. **SoT Sleeping Encounters.** Uncheck "Allow Drowsy Effect".
-7. **Spell Research.** Import spells.
+8. **Spell Research.** Import spells.
 It takes a bit to import everything, several pop ups will appear, hit Yes for all.
-8. **SunHelm.** Activate the mod.
+9. **SunHelm.** Activate the mod.
 If desired, change "Widget Display Type" in _Display and Notifications_ tab (I use "Alpha/Color Based").
-9. **Tentapalooza.** I am working on a script to apply these settings automatically.
+10. **Tentapalooza.** I am working on a script to apply these settings automatically.
 For now, when you use a Tentapalooza tent, change its corresponding setting in this menu to Rain and Snow.
-10. **Trade & Barter.** Under _Barter Rates_, set "Barter Presets" -> "Hardcore".
+11. **Trade & Barter.** Under _Barter Rates_, set "Barter Presets" -> "Hardcore".
-11. **Vigor.** Start the mod.
+12. **Vigor.** Start the mod.

 **Special Edition MCMs**